 Define architecture and role of the architect in e-business.

-To understand e-business architecture, we will start by defining the terms e-business, eCommerce, and even iCommerce.
+To understand e-business architecture, we will start by defining the terms e-business and ecommerce.

 e-business and eCommerce

 How does e-business relate to the Internet?
 For the purposes of this course, we describe e-business as encompassing much more than the Internet, and more than eCommerce or iCommerce .

 e-business includes more than computers and the Web; it encompasses phone, fax, and more importantly, other yet-to-be invented electronic devices.
 We might even say that Internet was not the start of e-business,

 but that it has simply amplified its influence, particularly on the businesses-to-consumer (B2C) frontier.